Sifchain/sifnode/docs/peggy/docs/Scenarios/cosmosImport.md

 1. Calling `approve()` on the BridgeToken contract
 2. Calling `Burn()` on the [BridgeBank](SmartContracts#BridgeBank) contract.

-At the time of writing this developers are expecting the average import from Ethereum would cost a user roughly $40~$85.
+At the time of writing this, developers are expecting the average import from Ethereum would cost a user roughly $40~$85.

 ### Witness/Relayer Incurred Fees

-When a user initates an import each relayer and witness must submit a [NewEthBridgeClaim](Events/NewEthBridgeClaim) as well as a message to increment their sequence numbers to the sifchain blockchain.
+When a user initiates an import each relayer and witness must submit a [NewEthBridgeClaim](Events/NewEthBridgeClaim) as well as a message to increment their sequence numbers to the sifchain blockchain.
 These messages cost rowan to perform.

 !> What is the average cost to a relayer/witness in rowan to perform these operations?

-## How to programatically Initate a Burn
+## How to programmatically Initiate a Burn

-Below is a program which would query a users balance of a specific BridgeToken, and then initiate a burn for the entire
+Below is a program that would query a users balance of a specific BridgeToken, and then initiate a burn for the entire
 balance:

 ```typescript